barryclark/jekyll-now/_posts/2017-4-18-Metis-Week1.md

 *“Data!
 Data!
 Data!” he cried impatiently.
 “I can’t make bricks without clay.”*

-*-Arthur Conan Doyle*
+*Arthur Conan Doyle*
 ---

 Finally!
-Things got off to the much anticipated Metis Data Science Boot Camp spring cohort @ San Francisco.
-I have been preparing for this formal transition into Data Science for almost a year, and I am very excited to begin this journey at Metis.
+Things got off to the much anticipated Metis Data Science Boot Camp @ San Francisco.
+I have been preparing for my formal transition into Data Science for almost a year, so naturally, very excited to begin this journey at Metis.
 First of all, I want to thank my family for their support.
 Without them, this would not have happened!

-On the first day, met members of our cohort.
-Our cohort is very diverse, but all with the true passion for analytics.
+On the first day, met awesome members of our cohort.
+What a  diverse team!
+People with all kinds of background, all share the true passion for analytics.
 The pace of the first few days was moderately intense.
 It was intentional, to build and maintain a healthy momentum, I think.
 So, to keep up the pace, I had to invest a few hours at home reading class lectures and reviewing tools like python, Git/Github, Bash/Unix shell, Pandas etc. Wish I had invested more time on Pandas earlier!

-Few observations - Pair programming and teamwork are woven into the fabric of the program.
-It is amazing how fast you can learn when you are in a collaborative environment with very like-minded colleagues.
-Our first team project was “Project Benson”, based on MTA Turnstile data.
-It’s so incredible that within just a few days, we pulled together an awesome presentation on how NyUber, a hypothetical startup in the transportation segment, could leverage MTA Turnstile data to identify transit hotspots and deploy taxi drivers based on hotspots.
-It was just a beginning, but very promising!
+Few observations -- Pair programming and teamwork are woven into the fabric of the program.
+It is amazing how fast one can learn in a collaborative environment with very like-minded colleagues.
+Our first team project was “Project Benson”, based on New York Subway MTA Turnstile data.
+It’s so incredible that within four days, we pulled together an awesome presentation on how "NyUber", a hypothetical startup in the transportation segment, could leverage MTA Turnstile data to identify transit hotspots, and deploy its taxi drivers strategically on those hotspots.
+Exciting idea, ofcouse it was just a beginning, but very promising!

 Overall, the first impression of the program is awesome!
 Very passionate faculty members, great support from TAs, and amazingly supportive cohort.
 Thank you, Metis for this opportunity!

+Stay tuned.
+I will be back next Sunday!

+Best!

+Sathish